Scott Dreisbach

-Early years
+Early life

 Dreisbach was born in South Bend, Indiana, in 1975.
 He played quarterback at Penn High School in Mishawaka, Indiana.
 He is the grandson of Edwin "Bulbs" Ehlers and the nephew of Tom Ehlers.

 College career

 Dreisbach enrolled at the University of Michigan in 1994 and played college football as a quarterback for head coach Lloyd Carr's Michigan Wolverines football teams from 1995 to 1998.

 1995 season

 After redshirting in 1994, Dreisbach began the 1995 season as Michigan's starting quarterback.
 He is best remembered for his performance in his first game as a Wolverine, the 1995 Pigskin Classic against Virginia.
 In Lloyd Carr's debut as Michigan head coach, the Wolverines trailed 17–0 at home in the fourth quarter before the redshirt freshman Dreisbach engineered three scoring drives, the last culminating with a touchdown pass to Mercury Hayes as time expired for an 18–17 Michigan victory.
 Dreisbach set Michigan records for pass attempts (52) and passing yards (372) in the game; both marks have since been broken.

 Dreisbach led Michigan to a 4–0 record in the first four games of the 1995 season, but he suffered a serious injury to his right thumb and wrist after a collision with a teammate during practice.
 During the final eight games of the season, the Wolverines went 5–4 with Brian Griese at quarterback.
 Due to the nature and severity of the injury, Dreisbach required two surgeries on his hand.